 - Whether a fit model is necessary for your process

-W+S PRODUCT DEVELOPMENT
+IN-HOUSE PRODUCT DEVELOPMENT

 INDEPENDENT PRODUCT DEVELOPMENT

 You may also consider working with a specialized technical designer if you have a highly niche item that requires many rounds of product testing.
 And if you need help with the creative design process—deciding on how many pieces should be in your collection, how full a skirt should be cut—that’s a job for a skilled freelancer or consultant.

 Hot tips –

-- To jump-start the sourcing/sampling process and encourage seamless transition into production, we are able to ship fabric for your samples to you from our suppliers in India.
+- To jump-start the sourcing/sampling process and encourage seamless transition into production, we are sometimes able to ship fabric for your samples to you from our suppliers in India.